acaloiaro/di-tui/README.md

 ![App Screenshot](https://user-images.githubusercontent.com/3331648/75639432-c39eb380-5bfe-11ea-9a67-d4753a71016f.png)
 # Caveat

-Currently this is very crude proof of concept that was written over the course of ~8 hours.
-There *are* bugs.
+This player is a somewhat crude proof-of-concept that was written over the course of ~8 hours and slightly improved upon since.
+There are not doubt bugs.
 Help me improve it if you find it useful.

 # Install